Top Tips for Managing Mental Health

-Do something you enjoy - listen to music, read a book, play games, colour, sew, gardening - whatever allows you to unwind and destress.
+- Do something you enjoy - listen to music, read a book, play games, color, sew, garden - whatever allows you to unwind and destress.

-Connect with people - hugging, make a meal for someone, visit loved ones.
+- Connect with people - hug, make a meal for someone, visit loved ones.

-Consciously relax your muscles - we are so tense most of the time and don’t realise it.
+- Consciously relax your muscles - we are so tense most of the time and don’t realize it.

 Follow us on LinkedIn for our latest mental health awareness week news or visit our D&I hub for further information on what we are doing at TPP as well as for our candidates and clients.